genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 sudo freebsd-update -b /vm/h1 fetch install
 ```

-If the host OS is newer, set UNAME_r to the jail's version.
+If the host OS is newer than a jail, set UNAME_r to the jail's version.
 ```
 sudo UNAME_r=11.1-RELEASE freebsd-update -b /vm/h1 fetch install
 ```